China says will step up fiscal spending this year to support economy

 The slowdown in China has also raised concerns of rising indebtedness of local governments as they ramp up measures to support growth.

-China must be on guard against "black swan" risks while fending off "grey rhino" events, President Xi Jinping said on Monday.
+China must be on guard against "black swan" risks while fending off "gray rhino" events, President Xi Jinping said on Monday.

-A "black swan" event refers to an unforeseen occurrence that typically has extreme consequences, while a "grey rhino" is a highly obvious yet ignored threat.
+A "black swan" event refers to an unforeseen occurrence that typically has extreme consequences, while a "gray rhino" is a highly obvious yet ignored threat.

-Local governments and state organizations should find a balance between stabilising growth and fending off risks, controlling the pace and intensity of such policies, Xi warned.
+Local governments and state organizations should find a balance between stabilizing growth and fending off risks, controlling the pace and intensity of such policies, Xi warned.

 China will be more strict in curbing local government bond risks and any form of hidden debt, Hao said.